Elinor-ai/wizard_chat_bot/docs/company-intel-spec.md

 Does not run full enrichment yet.

+Returns the company doc.

 6.2 Enrichment orchestration
 enqueueCompanyEnrichment(company):

-Marks company as needing enrichment (e.g., `enrichmentStatus = "PENDING"`, `enrichmentQueuedAt = now`, clears any previous `enrichmentError`) directly on the company document.
-There is no separate job collection.
+Marks the company as needing enrichment on the company doc itself:

+enrichmentStatus = "PENDING".

+enrichmentQueuedAt = now.

+Clears enrichmentError.

+Does not do heavy work.

 runCompanyEnrichmentOnce(company):

-Performs one enrichment run:
+Performs a single enrichment pass:

-Uses tools like:

-searchCompanyOnWeb({ domain, name, location })

-fetchWebsite(company) / fetchHtml(url)
+Guard / lock.

-extractBrandFromHtml(html)

-extractSocialLinksFromResults(results, html)

-discoverCareerPage({ domain, html, searchResults })

-Updates company fields.

-Calls discoverJobsForCompany(company) → saveDiscoveredJobs(...).
+Brandfetch integration (if domain available).

+Agent / web-based enrichment.

+Job discovery.

-Sets statuses and timestamps.
+Update statuses & timestamps.

-Everything heavy (network calls, scraping, LLM calls) should live here or in sub-modules, not inside auth routes.
+Catches errors and records them in enrichmentError instead of throwing to caller.

+Logging:

+Each run should log a structured summary, e.g.:

+js
+Copy code
+console.log("[company-intel] enrichment completed", {
+  companyId: company.id,
+  enrichmentStatus: company.enrichmentStatus,
+  jobDiscoveryStatus: company.jobDiscoveryStatus,
+  sourcesUsed: company.sourcesUsed,
+  fieldSources: company.fieldSources
+});
 6.3 Job discovery
 discoverJobsForCompany(company):

-Attempts to find real jobs from:

-careers page

-LinkedIn jobs

-other sources later
+Orchestrates:

+discoverJobsFromCareersPage(company)

+discoverJobsFromLinkedInJobs(company)

+discoverJobsFromLinkedInFeed(company) (for job-looking posts)

-Returns clean job objects with real URLs or none.
+Returns an array of real jobs, or an empty array.

 saveDiscoveredJobs(company, jobs):

+Writes jobs into companyJobs.

+Updates:

+jobDiscoveryStatus and lastJobDiscoveryAt.

+6.4 Brandfetch helper
+fetchBrandfetchData(domain):

+Wraps the Brandfetch API call, handles errors and HTTP statuses.

+Returns null on failure.

+applyBrandfetchToCompany(company, brandfetchData):

-Writes into Firestore and updates company jobDiscoveryStatus.
+Maps fields into the company doc and updates fieldSources + sourcesUsed.

-Important:
-Jobs with url = null should still be allowed, but the UI must handle them carefully; ideally, most real jobs have a URL.
-Never create jobs just to “show something” (no example.com).
+Only fills missing fields (unless we explicitly want Brandfetch to override low-quality values).

 7. Frontend Behavior

-Front-end is in apps/web (console UI using Next.js + React Query).
+Frontend code lives in apps/web (Next.js 14 + React 18 + React Query).

-7.1 Data fetching
+7.1 Data fetching & modal auto-open rules
 On console load (authenticated):

-Fetch /companies/me (React Query or similar).
+Fetch /companies/me and store in React Query.

-Depending on company fields:
+Behavior:

-If no company:
+If there is no company for the user:

-Do nothing for now.
+Do nothing (no auto modal, no intel).

 If nameConfirmed !== true: